cgreenhalgh/wp-artcode/README.md

 ## Notes

+As of 2015-04-02 this plugin is using a full URL for the experience ID, which breaks (e.g.) sharing the experience via the app.

-As of 2015-04-02 opening the experience in the ArtCode App isn't working on Android or iOS using the public apps.
+As of 2015-04-02 opening the experience in the ArtCode App on Android works, but the experience is copied the first time you do this, and subsequently opening an updated version doesn't seem to update the experience in the app.

+As of 2015-04-02 opening the experience in the iPhone App doesn't seem to work.

 There is currently no automatic way to import an experience created in the App (or changes made in the App) back into the WordPress editor.

 The same (featured) image is currently used for the icon and the image associated with an experience.

 Whether an experience created in this way is successfully imported to the ArtCode server is currently unknown/untested (that's what is supposed to happen).